 There are even national corporations that buy rehab properties -- competing against local rehabbers and driving them out of the market.

 Below is an example of another company seeking to propagate the serfdom movement to the masses.
 The company is putting up only rentals, no homes, near a rural hospital, when hospital employees are among the best paid in the area.
-I live 30 miles from Pierz.
+I live about 30 minutes from Pierz.

 What Can You Do?